How Does Hospice Work?

 Chaplain: The hospice chaplain provides spiritual support to the patient and family as needed.
 The chaplain visits once or twice per month or more often if requested.
 The care provided by the hospice chaplain can address religious issues, however the focus of care is more spiritual, in nature, than religious.
 Care by the hospice chaplain is non-denominational.

 Bereavement Counselor: The bereavement counselor not only supports and guides the family through the bereavement period after the loss of a loved one, but can also help the patient deal with the grief associated with declining health.
 The bereavement counselor can provide bereavement services to the family up to a year, or longer, after a loved one passes.

 Home Health Aide: The home health aide assists the patient and family with personal care needs and light housekeeping.
 They also inform family members how hospice works, and teach the correct and safe method for providing personal care to the patient.
 The home health aide supplements the care provided by the nurse case manager.

 Is hospice right for you or your loved one?
-Find a hospice care professional in your area.
+Get additional hospice information for families and find a hospice care professional in your area.